What is Sleep Apnoea?

 Obstructive Sleep Apnoea Risk Factors

-Some factors that increase the risk of obstructive sleep apnea include:
+Some factors that increase the risk of obstructive sleep apnoea include:

 - Obesity